 • Make it heartier: Mix into Cranberry Maple Kale Salad or serve over grains for a cozy bowl.

-• Oil-free option: Toss sweet potatoes with just maple syrup and spices — they’ll still caramelize beautifully.
+• Oil-free option: Toss sweet potatoes with just maple syrup, cinnamon, and sea salt — they’ll still caramelize beautifully

-• Meal prep: Fantastic in bowls, salads, wraps — or straight from the fridge when you’re “taking a break” in the kitchen.
+• Meal prep: Fantastic in bowls, salads, and wraps — or straight from the fridge

 Pro Tip